-The Dorset Coast – Cottages with a Jurassic Coast View.
+Explore the Dorset Coast – The Jurassic Coast

 The Dorset coastline runs from the sandy beaches of Bournemouth to the East Devon border.
-A millenia in the making, this rare coastline is dotted with dinosaur footprints and geographical marvels, earning it the title of the Jurassic Coast.
-If you are looking for coastal cottages in Dorset for your break, Dorset Cottage Holidays is the perfect choice.
+A millennia in the making, this rare coastline is dotted with dinosaur footprints and geographical marvels, earning it the title of the Jurassic Coast.

-The UK has only 25 World Heritage Sites.
-The Jurassic Coast was the first ‘natural’ World Heritage Site and the only coastline in the UK to be awarded this status.
-Why is this coastline so special?
-It provides an almost unbroken timeline through the Mesozoic Era (or the more familiar Triassic, Jurassic and Cretaceous ages) or 185 million years and includes the natural wonders of Lulworth Cove and Durdle Door.
-To the leyman, this means spectacular geographical marvels, long sandy beaches, fossils and a rugged coastline.
+The UK boasts only 25 World Heritage Sites, and the Jurassic Coast holds the distinction of being the first ‘natural’ World Heritage Site, making it the sole coastline in the UK to receive this status.
+What makes this coastline so exceptional?
+It offers an almost uninterrupted timeline spanning the Mesozoic Era, encompassing the Triassic, Jurassic, and Cretaceous ages, totaling 185 million years of coastal history.
+The Jurassic Coast showcases natural marvels such as Lulworth Cove and Durdle Door, providing laypeople with breathtaking geographical wonders, extensive sandy beaches, fossils, and a rugged coastline.

 Lyme Regis & Charmouth

-These closely linked areas are world famous for thier fossils.
+These closely linked areas are world famous for their fossils.

 Old Harry Rocks

 Brilliant white chalk has been eroded into steep cliffs and the famous collection of sea stacks known as ‘Old Harry Rocks’.
 There used to be an Old Harrys wife but this has sadly been eroded away.